 There are a few reasons why growing plants in water is great!
 For one, it's super simple and doesn't require anything else but a glass and some water!
 Secondly, plants grown in water have no pests or soil borne diseases to deal with, as long as you change the water frequently.

-Don’t forget though, that once your plants have developed a full and healthy root system, they must be transferred to a soil medium such as a pot or directly outdoors depending on the plant and the climate.
+Don't forget though, that once your plants have developed a full and healthy root system, they must be transferred to a soil medium such as a pot or directly outdoors depending on the plant and the climate.
 This may take anywhere from 2 to 6 weeks.
+Some plants will also grow indoor with no issue, while others may benefit more from the outdoors.

 There are a wide variety of herbs that easily grow in water such as basil, sage, mint, and lemon verbena.
 Tropical and sub-tropical houseplants also grow very well when propagated in water, and some of the easiest plants that grow in water are the following: